 This post may contain affiliate links to products I use and highly recommend.
 You can read my full disclosure .

-Also, some other alfredo recipes rely on a roux to thicken the sauce.
-A typical roux uses flour or other starchy ingredients to help thicken the sauce.
-Instead of using a roux, my easy keto alfredo sauce recipe uses cheese and heavy cream for a naturally thicker sauce.
+- No flour or cornstarch: Instead of using a roux, my easy keto alfredo sauce recipe uses cheese and heavy cream for a naturally thicker sauce.